Frank Ballard

 Frank Willard Ballard (December 7, 1929 – June 4, 2010) was an American puppeteer and educator.
 Serving as Professor of Dramatic Arts at the University of Connecticut from 1956 to 1989, Ballard developed internationally renowned programs for puppetry education.
-Opened in 1996 and moved to a prominent new location in downtown Storrs in 2014, the Ballard Institute and Museum of Puppetry was named in his honor.
+The university-operated Ballard Institute and Museum of Puppetry was named in his honor.
+The museum opened in 1996 and was moved to a prominent new location in the downtown business district of Storrs near the main UConn campus in 2014.

 Early life and education

 Born in Alton, Illinois, on December 7, 1929, Ballard began making puppets and producing shows while in elementary school.
 He ran his own troupe during school and college.
 His aunt Margaret helped build puppets, his father Glen built stages, and his mother Alice drove him to performances.

 Ballard earned his Bachelor of Arts from Shurtleff College in 1952 and his Master of Arts from the University of Illinois in 1953.